pts/ppfiletagger/README.txt

 Fast search with rmtimescan and rmtimequery
 """""""""""""""""""""""""""""""""""""""""""
-For fast search, use rmtimescan (see below how) to build or rebuild a search index (database), and use `_mmfs query <tagquery>` (invokes rmtimequery) to run the search using the index (typically finishes faster than 1 second).
+For fast search, use rmtimescan (see below how) to build or rebuild a search index (database), and use `_mmfs query <tagquery>` (invokes rmtimequery, may take several minutes or hours depending on the number of files) to run the search using the index (typically finishes faster than 1 second).

-On modern Linux systems, fast search won't work, because the rmtimescan and `_mmfs query' commands have some Python 2.x dependencies (an old bundled pyxattr package and an old bundled pysqlite2 package).
-On very modern systems (released in 2020 or later), Python 2.x may not even be available anymore.
+Fast search needs Python 2.x and some Python packages installed.
+Some systems have them already, you'll get some instructions below. instructions below.

-Create new Linux user `rmtimescan' whose UID rmtimscan.py will use for scanning all filesystems and building the index of files with extended attributes.
+Create new user `rmtimescan' whose UID rmtimscan.py will use for scanning all filesystems and building the index of files with extended attributes.
+(On Debian and Ubuntu you can do this by running `sudo adduser rmtimescan'.)

 Make sure that your media filesystems are consistent with your system clock, i.e no directories have an mtime larger than the current system time.
 If you